ORCiD: 0009-0007-4163-6928. Email: first initial + last name @ ucsc.edu

 About me

 I’m Faith Okamoto, a bioinformatics PhD student who loves algorithms.
-At UC Santa Cruz I hope to explore methods to better detect and genotype structural variation.
+I hope to explore methods to better detect and genotype structural variation.
 Structural variants are often much more potent than easy-to-genotype variants, e.g. single nucleotide polymorphisms (SNPs).
-Yet, standard genetic analyses use SNPs because of how easily, cheaply, and accurately they can be genotyped at scale.
-I want to change that.
-I want to make using structural variants common practice.
-I believe we’re on the brink of a genomics revolution and I want to be a part of it.
+Yet, standard genetic analyses use SNPs because of how easily, cheaply, and accurately they can be genotyped.
+I want to bring more complex variants to the same level of access.
+We’re on the brink of a genomics revolution and I want to be a part of it.

 Publications